 We have also been able to obtain several active-state GPCR structures using camelid antibody fragments (nanobodies) to stabilize the active conformation.
 These include the β2AR, the M2 muscarinic receptor and the mu-opioid receptor.
 These crystallography studies provide high-resolution snapshots of transmembrane signaling by G protein coupled receptors, as well as insights into the structural basis for ligand binding specificity.

 In 2011, we succeeded in obtaining the structure of the β2AR-Gs complex as part of an extensive collaboration involving the laboratories of Roger Sunahara, Georgios Skiniotis, Bill Weis, Jan Steyaert and Martin Caffrey.
 This structure caught the β2AR in the act of activating the G protein Gs and revealed unexpected structural changes in the Gs alpha subunit.

 My lab also has a great interest in the contribution of protein dynamics to the functional versatility of GPCRs.
 Our approaches to obtain GPCR crystal structures have been guided by insights from biochemical and biophysical studies aimed at characterizing their dynamic behavior.
-We are currently exploring the use of NMR and EPR spectroscopy to provide additional insights into the dynamic properties of GPCRs.
+We are currently using fluorescence, NMR and EPR spectroscopy, as well as single molecule fluorescence spectroscopy to provide additional insights into the dynamic properties of GPCRs.